-Payment of Benefits - If the value of the participant's account balance is \$1,000 or less, payment shall be made to the participant as soon as practicable in a single lump sum distribution unless the participant directs the Plan to roll his or her account balance to another qualified plan or IRA.
-In all other cases, at the election of the participant in a manner prescribed by the Management Administrative Committee or its designee, distribution of account balances may be deferred until April 1 following the calendar year in which the participant reaches age 70 1/2, or may be paid in a single lump sum distribution, one or more partial payments of \$1,000 each, or in a series of substantially equal monthly or annual installments over a period of not longer than five years.
+Payment of Benefits - If the value of the participant's account balance is \$1,000 or less, payment shall be made to the participant as soon as practicable following termination of employment in a single lump sum distribution unless the participant directs the Plan to roll his or her account balance to another qualified plan or IRA.
+In all other cases, at the election of the participant in a manner prescribed by the Management Administrative Committee or its designee, distribution of account balances may be deferred until April 1 following the calendar year in which the participant reaches age 70 1/2, or may be paid in a single lump sum distribution, one or more partial payments of \$1,000 each, or in a series of substantially equal monthly or annual installments.
 Participants may also elect to have their vested account balances rolled over to another qualified plan or to an IRA.
-In the absence of a written directive from the participant as to the manner of payment, if the value of the participant's account balance is greater than \$1,000, payment shall be made in annual installments over a period of five years.
+In the absence of a written directive from the participant as to the manner of payment upon reaching age 70 1/2, if the value of the participant's account balance is greater than \$1,000, payment shall be made in annual installments over a period of five years.

-Forfeited Accounts - At December 31, 2010 and 2009 there were \$58,407 and \$136,563 in forfeited non-vested accounts, respectively.
-Forfeitures in the amount of \$100,127 were used to fund the 2009 match true-up contributions in March 2010.
-Forfeitures in the amount of \$25,000 were used to fund the 2010 match true-up contributions in March 2011.
+Forfeited Accounts - At December 31, 2011 and 2010, there were \$41,673 and \$58,407 in forfeited non-vested accounts, respectively.
+Forfeitures in the amount of \$20,000 were used to fund the 2011 match true-up contributions in March 2012.
+Forfeitures in the amount of \$25,000 were used to fund the 2010 match true-up contributions in March 2012.